zenorocha/liferay-learn/docs/commerce/2.x/en/starting-a-store/adding-a-new-currency.md

 ### Notes

-_Format Pattern_ requires the currency’s sign, the number of digits to come between commas, and which places are displayed.
+_Format Pattern_ field requires the currency’s sign, the number of digits to come between commas, and which places are displayed.
 For example, in the format $###,##0.00 for US dollars, the places held by _0_ are always displayed (as 0 if no other digit is present) while the places held by _#_ are only displayed if occupied.
 A value of 0.01 in the above format would be displayed as $0.01.

 _Rounding Mode_ requires a type of [rounding mode](https://en.wikipedia.org/wiki/Rounding#Directed_rounding_to_an_integer) from the drop-down menu.